evancombs/cop4331c-project/artifacts/architecture.md

 ![alt tag](https://i.postimg.cc/g2p5ZkTj/ES-Component-Diagram.png "Component Diagram")

 # Code Design
-The UML class diagram is used to have a zoomed in look into individual componenets and look at how that componenet is implemented.
+The UML class diagram is used to have a zoomed in look into individual componenets and provides a look at how these componenets are implemented.

 ![alt tag](https://i.postimg.cc/rp421Y9F/COP4331-Script-Structure.png "UML Diagram")